Aji de gallina – a creamy Peruvian chicken stew or fricassee served with boiled eggs, olives, potatoes, and rice.

 Stock:

-- Roughly chop the carrots, leek, celery, or celeriac.
+- Prepare vegetables: Roughly chop the carrots, leeks, celery, or celeriac.
 Place them into a pot together with 2 of the garlic cloves and the whole chicken breasts.

-- Cover with the water, bring to a boil, turn the heat down and simmer uncovered for 10 minutes.
+- Cook chicken: Cover with the water, bring to a boil, turn the heat down, and simmer uncovered for 10 minutes.
 Remove the chicken breasts from the pot and set them aside.

 - Continue cooking the stock (uncovered) while you prepare the rest.
 You will need some of the stock for the recipe.
-(Note 1 and 2)
+(Notes 1 and 2)

 Sauce:

-- Remove the seeds from the yellow peppers and quarter them.
-Place them into another pot, cover with water, bring to a boil, turn the heat down and cook for about 10 - 15 minutes or until soft.
+- Peppers: Remove the seeds from the yellow peppers and quarter them.
+Place them into another pot, cover with water, bring to a boil, turn the heat down, and cook for about 10 - 15 minutes or until soft.
 Drain well.

-- Return the peppers to the pot, add about 60 ml/ ¼ cup from the cooking chicken stock and the remaining 2 garlic cloves.
-Puree until smooth.
+- Blend peppers: Return the peppers to the pot, add about ¼ cup/ 60 ml from the cooking chicken stock and the remaining 2 garlic cloves.
+Blend until smooth.
 Set aside.

-- Place the torn white bread slices and the walnuts in a bowl.
-Add 60 ml/ ¼ cup of the cooking chicken broth.
-Puree the toast and the walnuts to obtain a thick paste.
+- Blend sauce ingredients: Place the torn white bread slices and the walnuts in a bowl.
+Add ¼ cup/ 60 ml of the cooking chicken broth.
+Blend the toast and the walnuts to obtain a thick paste.
 Set aside.

 Stew: